·8 min read

 The problem: creating original TikTok content 3-5 times per week is unsustainable for most creators.
 It requires a completely separate creative process, different storytelling instincts, and a lot of staring at a camera in your bedroom.

-Repurposing solves this.
+TikTok video repurposing solves this.
 You've already done the creative work.
 The podcast recording, the YouTube video, the interview — these contain dozens of TikTok-ready moments.
 You just need a system to find and format them.

 What Makes a Good TikTok Clip from Long-Form Content